jeandat/learning-ionic/README.md

 Augmenting the delay may be a solution if you didn't set preference `SplashShowOnlyFirstTime` to false.
 It is not very pretty though.

-I recommend to either hide the splashscreen yourself when you are ready* (more on that later) or use a very basic native splashscreen (one color) and then a web splashscreen.
+I recommend to either hide the splashscreen yourself when you are ready or use a very basic native splashscreen (one color) and then a web splashscreen.
 A web splashscreen allows much more flexibility and creativity but is more expensive.

 > Warning: [the plugin splashscreen is broken in version 3.0.0 and 3.1.0](https://issues.apache.org/jira/browse/CB-10412?jql=project%20%3D%20CB%20AND%20status%20in%20(Open%2C%20%22In%20Progress%22%2C%20Reopened)%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22Plugin%20Splashscreen%22%20AND%20text%20~%20%22hide%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC): you can't hide the splashscreen yourself.